Esbern/semanticGIS/README.md

-Of course.
-A comprehensive and up-to-date `README.md` is the most important document for any project.
-It serves as the front door for new users.

-Here is a complete `README.md` file that incorporates all of our decisions: the `scripts` folder, the `setup` script names, the QGIS integration, the environment pre-existence check, the `mamba` alias recommendation, the Windows-specific starter scripts, and the requested directory structure diagram.

----

 # `README.md`

 You should copy the entire content below into the `README.md` file in the root of your `semanticGIS` project.